Loading Dock Safety Loading Dock Safety

 • Report any cracked or broken concrete or other flooring.

-Keep Dock Plates In Place
+3. Keep Dock Plates in Place

 • When loading or unloading a truck, always check the dock plate load capacity to ensure it can handle your specific load.
 Overloading a dock plate can damage the equipment and create a safety hazard.

-Take Precautions To Prevent Falls
+4. Take Precautions to Prevent Falls

 • Wear sturdy shoes with nonskid soles that support both the foot and ankle.

-Work Safely With Trucks And Trailers.
+5. Work Safely with Trucks and Trailers.

-Load And Unload Correctly To Prevent Injuries
+6. Load and Unload Correctly to Prevent Injuries

 • No matter how strong you think you are, never try to lift skids and pallets alone.
-They can be extremely heavy and difficult to maneuver, and trying to do so by yourself is simply asking for an injury.
+They can be extremely heavy and difficult to manoeuvre, and trying to do so by yourself is simply asking for an injury.
 If you need to move something heavy, always ask for help or use a lifting device like a forklift or crane.

 • Wearing snug-fitting gloves can help you get a better grip when lifting, loading, and unloading.
 This can help prevent accidents and injuries.